bernatferragut/FutureWeb-blog/_posts/22-11-16-VR-Interaction-Part4.md

 ![maze2](https://cloud.githubusercontent.com/assets/17754060/20543151/3747bc5a-b0db-11e6-9a4f-7d9e558dc318.png)

-> There are several way we can achieve the AutoWalk behaviour inside the Google VR SDK.
+> There are several ways we can achieve the AutoWalk behaviour inside the Google VR SDK.

 1. **Method 1**

-> Autowalks follows the head movement and stops when it looks at the floor.
+> Autowalk follows the head movement and stops when it looks at the floor.( Tilted position )

-> Autowalk on/off switch when looking into an object.

       using UnityEngine;
       using Syste.Collections;